Skip to content

 export PATH="${PATH}:${HOME}/bin"

-Grant ADC access to Terraform and Enable OS Login
+Grant ADC Access to Terraform

 If you are using the Cloud Shell you can skip this step.